-Risk Our audit response

-Valuation of (intercompany) loans and other financial receivables

-The main activity of International Endesa B.V. is to operate as a financing Company of the Enel Group, raising funds from third party lenders through bonds issuance, loans and other facilities and in turn lending the funds raised to companies belonging to the Enel Group (the Enel Group Companies).
+Risk Our audit response Valuation of (intercompany) loans and other financial receivables The main activity of International Endesa B.V. is to operate as a financing company of the Enel Group, raising funds from third party lenders through bonds issuance, loans and other facilities and in turn lending the funds raised to companies belonging to the Enel Group (the Enel Group Companies).
 The Company runs the risk that an Enel Group Company defaults on meeting its obligations to International Endesa B.V.
 As the loans to and receivables from the Enel Group Companies represent almost all assets of the Company, we consider this risk as a key audit matter.
-To mitigate that risk, the Company obtained a support letter from the ultimate parent company (Endesa S.A.), in which the parent company confirmed its commitment to provide the Company with financial support until next year's approval date of the Financial Statements, should the company remain under the control of Enel Group.
-There have been no impairments recorded in 2015.
+To mitigate that risk, the Company obtained a support letter from the ultimate parent company (Enel S.p.A.), in which the parent Company with financial support until next year's approval date of the financial statements, should the Company remain under the control of Enel Group.
+There have been no impairments recorded in 2016.
 Our audit response includes a consideration of the appropriateness of management's assumptions and estimates in relation to the recoverability of the Enel Group Companies loans and receivables.
 We challenged those assumptions and estimates based on, amongst others, our analysis of the financial position of significant Enel Group Companies and by identification of indicators of non-recoverability of intercompany loans and receivables including an assessment on whether Enel Group Companies throughout the year have not been able to meet their financial obligations towards the Company.
+Further, we have assessed the ability of the parent Company to provide financial support.